12 January 2012

 .....

 First, the good stuff.
-Wild Honey (Cafe) proclaims they do "Beautiful Breakfast, All Day", and that they do.
+Wild Honey (Cafe), founded by Stephanie Hancock and Guy Wachs in November 2009, proclaims they do "Beautiful Breakfast, All Day", and that they do.
 Food is presented beautifully, and tastes great.

 Popular favorites at Wild Honey (Cafe) include the European, which is their version of Eggs Benedict.
 The poached egg yolk is nice and runny, and the prosciutto ham adds a nice salty flavour.
 They claim to make their own Brioche bread, and I like that it's toasted nicely on the outside, while still having a fluffy interior.